ckswilliams/modOpenREM/docs/charts.rst

 size of data sample, or alphabetically.

 .. figure:: img/ChartCTMeanDLP.png
-   :figwidth: 25%
+   :figwidth: 50%
    :align: right
    :alt: Bar chart of mean DLP per acquisition type

-   Bar chart of mean DLP per acquisition type
+   Figure 1: bar chart of mean DLP per acquisition type

 Clicking on an entry in the bar chart entry toggles the display of the corresponding series on the chart.